 Hi, I’m Edward Terry

 I am a writer/editor & supporting actor.
 I enjoy it.
 Whether it’s researching for an article, or taking an idea and shaping it into powerful copy, or writing marketing materials I enjoy it all.
 I am also a good editor and have supported technical book publishing alongside my online work.
 Most of my work has been online, but some print work also.
 I also enjoy writing fiction and poetry which you will find examples of on this site.

 I have been writing for websites for over 20 years as a website professional – having also run my own web agency for 12 years – and fiction and poetry longer than that.

 I have delivered copious amounts of copywriting since 2000 for numerous web projects.
 I ran my own web business for about 12 years and built many websites for SMEs and crafted copy for them to deliver their key messages and boost their search engine visibility.
 You can also read more about this on my Building a Better Restaurant Website post.

-Editing work ranges from small pieces for online publishing (for example blogs), to foreign translations which may not be as good as they could be, to longer print pieces which need to be checked for everything from overall style down to line edits and grammar.
+Editing work ranges from small pieces for online publishing (for example blogs), to foreign translations which may not be as good as they could be, to longer print pieces that need to be checked for everything from overall style down to line edits and grammar.

 Interested in working with me?
 Great!
 Get in touch here.